This demo shows how to easily create and simulate molecular dynamic scenarios using AutoPas and flexibly configure all of it's options.

 MD-Flexible accepts input via command line arguments and YAML files.
 When given both, any command line options will overwrite their YAML counterparts.

 The keywords for the YAML file are the same as for the command line input.
-However, since there are options that can only be defined through the YAML file there is also the file input/AllOptions.yaml
+However, since there are options that can only be defined through the YAML file there is also the file input/AllOptions.yaml to be used as a reference.

-Additionally, that options that require a list of choices also accept the keyword all
+Additionally, that options that require a list of choices also accept the keyword all to enable all, even discouraged choices.

-files in ParaView.MD-Flexible can be initialized through a previously written VTK file.
-For this pass the path to the pvtu
+Particles*.pvtu files in ParaView.
+To visualize the cells of the decomposition load the Ranks*.pvtu files in ParaView.MD-Flexible can be initialized through a previously written VTK file.
+For this pass the path to the pvtu file and make sure that the vtu files which it references are in the correct location.

 Please use only VTK files written by MD-Flexible since the parsing is rather strict.
 The VTK file only contains Information about all particles positions, velocities, forces and typeIDs.
 All other options, especially the simulation box size and particle properties (still) need to be set through a YAML file.